-Stamp Duty, Land Tax and Vacancy Fee - Foreign Owners
+Stamp Duty, Land Tax and Vacancy Fee - Foreign Owners of Australian Property

 The last few years has seen the implementation of a range of new stamp duty and tax changes in Australia largely focused on foreign investors and, more recently, "absentee" owners.
-Currently, Australian citizens and permanent residents working overseas are not caught by the new provisions, following the repeal of some particularly harsh provisions in Queensland in 2019.
+Currently, Australian citizens working overseas are not caught by the new provisions, following the repeal of some particularly harsh provisions in Queensland in 2019.

 Australian expats still need to be broadly aware of these provisions because at least one State appears to have simply invoiced all property owners with an overseas contact address on the basis that they are subject to the "foreigner" absentee land tax provisions - regardless of the owners being Australian citizens or permanent residents.
 Additionally, many expats buy Australian property with foreign spouses and consequently there may be a partial exposure.
 You should seek professional advice confirming any exposure, prior to making or challenging any payment demands.